gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 +++++++++++++++++++++++
 1. First, log into GitHub and navigate to our GitHub repository here: https://github.com/gymrek-lab/gymreklab.github.io/tree/master/doc

-2. .. dropdown:: If you haven't already, create a new branch so that your changes do not conflict with anyone else's
+2. If you haven't already, create a new branch so that your changes do not conflict with anyone else's

+  .. dropdown:: Detailed steps

     a.
 Click on "master" in the menu on the left side
     b.
 Type your new branch name in the search box